Britain's Prince William, in Jerusalem, honours Holocaust victims, meets Netanyahu

 "I said to his Royal Highness that this is a unique opportunity for me to express my thanks to the British people for opening their homes to me and to the other 10,000 children who came," Alexander said.

-Later in the day, William planned to meet young people participating in a soccer-based youth programme in Tel Aviv and deliver a speech at a reception at the British ambassador's residence.
+Later in the day, William, sporting sunglasses, strolled along the Tel Aviv shore, chatting with beach-goers and quipping, "I should have brought my swimming trunks".
+At a youth soccer event in nearby Jaffa, he admonished journalists crowding around the youngsters to move back.

-Britain captured Palestine from the Ottoman empire in 1917 during World War One and administered the territory under international mandate until 1948, pulling out a day before Israel declared independence.
+"Guys, will you give us some space, there are children here," said the prince, who from his earliest years experienced crowds of journalists and photographs hounding his mother, the late Diana, Princess of Wales.
+She died in a car crash in Paris in 1997 as paparazzi chased her vehicle.

-The trip is at the behest of the British government.
+William's trip is at the behest of the British government.
 Until now it had been British policy not to make an official royal visit until the Israeli-Palestinian conflict was resolved.
+British officials have given no detailed explanation for the change in policy.